History

 in the United States, named AVMC a Top Performer on Five Key Quality Measures®.

-The cancer program at AVMC earned a three-year accreditation as a National Comprehensive Community Cancer Center from the Commission on Cancer
+The cancer program at AVMC earned a three-year accreditation as a National Comprehensive Community Cancer Center from the Commission on Cancer.

 OneLegacy, the organ and tissue recovery organization serving the seven-county greater Los Angeles area, named AVMC a top-performing hospital for organ donation out of more than 240 hospitals.